-Yes, some transactional lenders allow you get extended funding in cases when you cannot close by the agreed upon time frame.
-This time extension may be up to 30 or 90 days, but is dependent on the terms of the actual transactional funding company you are using.
+Yes, some transactional lenders allow you to get extended funding in cases when you cannot close by the agreed-upon time frame.
+This time extension may be up to 30 or 90 days but is dependent on the terms of the actual transactional funding company you are using.

 Keep in mind that the longer you take to close on the resale of the property, the higher the interest rate and fees you will pay.

 In most cases, all that you need to qualify for this funding is to have organized documents, such as executed contracts.
 Basically, this funding requires a property seller (A), you (B), and a ready, qualified end Buyer (C).

 Easy qualification for this funding makes it appealing to most investors.
 The process can typically be completed within one to a few days because borrowers are not required to submit the amount of documents they'd have to for a traditional loan.
 Transactional funding can usually be acquired without the paperwork of: appraisals, credit verification, proof of income, and job verifications.